 Add your content

 Add the content you've copied from your Squarespace 5 site, or add new content.
-Use these links to see more in-depth steps for each topic:
+Use these links to review more in-depth steps for each topic:

 - To add new pages, click the + icon in the main navigation of the Pages menu.
 You can also click any demo page to edit it and replace the demo content with your own.
 Learn more about page types below.

 For some content, you may want to use a specific type of page.
-When you add a new page, you'll see the following options:
+When you add a new page, you can choose from the following options:

 - Layout - Use sections and blocks to create custom layouts of text, images, audio, forms, and more